Dhanshree-Sonar/Log-Analyzer/README.md

 # Log-Analyzer

-This is an internal reporting tool for newspaper site.
-It retrieves log from the database and generates the report, which provides analysis such as most popular articles and most popular authors.
+This is an internal reporting tool for the newspaper site.
+It retrieves the log from the database and generates the report, which provides analysis such as most popular articles and most popular authors.

 ## Prerequisites